The Kashmir Conflict-

 1957 and rejected because of the same legal reason.
 Furthermore, the

-report published during 1994 that the people of J & K have yet to exercise
+report published in 1994 that the people of J & K have yet to exercise

 their right to self-determination.
-In fact J & K is at par with Indian
+In fact J & K is at par with the Indian

-Union on the basis of the terms of the treaty and have yet to decide whether to
+Union on the basis of the terms of the treaty and has yet to decide whether to

-ratify the subject treaty, renegotiate it or terminate once for all to restore
+ratify the subject treaty, renegotiate it, or terminate it once and for all to restore

 its own sovereignty.

-undemocratic, illegal or unconstitutional norms of behaviour.
+undemocratic, illegal, or unconstitutional norms of behavior.
 The Indian

 political discourse had and has been contradicting the very principle by which

-they themselves attained their own national independence from United Kingdom;
+they themselves attained their own national independence from the United Kingdom;

 that was the recognition of the people’s right to self-determination.

-Historically, on one hand, India have had signed the Provisional Treaty of
+Historically, on one hand, India has signed the Provisional Treaty of

 Accession subject to be tested through a direct question to the people.

-The Indian political class have had adopted and designed a
+The Indian political class adopted and designed a

 policy that was in total contrast with the principle of Inter-States relations

-based on treaty.
-It would not be an over statement that on one extreme the
+based on the treaty.
+It would not be an overstatement that on one extreme the

-right wing while on other extreme the left wing, so far the question of J &
+right wing while on the other extreme the left wing, so far the question of J &

 contributed by conservative, liberal or progressive alike.